cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

   HFTA modules.
 Both run as separate processes and can subscribe to and consume the output streams produced by other FTAs using a standard stream library.
 The only difference lies in that an application does not produce an output stream of its own and essentially acts as a data sink.
-Many Tigon applications dump the processed streaming data into a data warehouse for further offline analysis.
+Many TigonSQL applications dump the processed streaming data into a data warehouse for further offline analysis.

-Here is a simplified architecture of a single-node Tigon system:
+Here is a simplified architecture of a single-node TigonSQL system:

 .. image:: _images/architecture.png
    :width: 6in